ministryofjustice/opg-data-lpa/terraform/terraform.md

 4) In locals.tf update the ```latest_openapi_version``` variable.
 5) In ```stage.tf``` copy and paste the module deploy_v* and add new module for this version.

-For convenience you can search the repo for `Modify here for new version` and it will give you instructions on what to do.

 This will allow us to connect to two separate end points based on stage version.

 It is not practical using this method, to support long term, multiple versions as deployments are per